 What does Lil Nas X, Chipotle & Pretty Little Thing all have in common?
 They’re all pioneering on TikTok.
 A lot of brands are increasingly starting to recognize the importance of building a presence on the platform but nobody wants to be the new kid on the block.

-At Fanbytes, we have worked on 200+ TikTok campaigns, so we know a thing or two about what it REALLY takes to really master the platform and how to transform the TikTok novice into a TikTok maven.
+At Fanbytes by Brainlabs, we have worked on 200+ TikTok campaigns, so we know a thing or two about what it REALLY takes to really master the platform and how to transform the TikTok novice into a TikTok maven.
 Using our industry-leading TikTok influencer discovery platform, Bytesights, the first of its kind, we’ve been able to detail an on page performance insights report on some of the best and worst of brands advertising on TikTok right now.

 We’re giving you exclusive access into the minds of our team of dedicated TikTok experts and the opportunity to really understand the nuances of TikTok so you can create a full-proof plan of attack for your brand.